UzairRan/MedCheck/README.md

 ✔️ Email report

 # Vision

-MedCheck is built with patient safety in mind — combining verified data, intuitive design, and scalable tech to make drug interaction checking simple, accurate, and accessible
+MedCheck is built with patient safety in mind,  combining verified data, intuitive design, and scalable tech to make drug interaction checking simple, accurate, and accessible